The video experts blog

 Do Higher Frame Rates Mean Better Quality?

 Higher frame rates do not necessarily mean better quality.
 As we mentioned previously, each frame rate example has a specific purpose.
-The higher frames per second, the slower the slow motion will be.
+The higher the frames per second, the slower the slow motion will be.

 For example, videos recorded at 120fps can be slowed down to a 24-frame rate, which creates that smooth slow-motion effect.
-The notion that higher resolution video looks better with higher frame rate examples is dependent on the display capabilities.
+The notion that higher resolution video looks better with higher frame rate examples depends on the display capabilities.
 An OLED display with 60-120 frames per second will show the content much better compared to an LCD at 24-30fps.

 Some cameras may be able to film at 120 frames per second; they can only film at 720 pixels instead of 1080.
 So, the higher the frame rate, the higher the cost of video quality.